ENSAM using Wooclap to Interact with Students

 Arts et Métiers ParisTech is a French engineering and research graduate school.
 It is a general engineering school recognized for leading French higher education in the fields of mechanics and industrialization.

-Cécile Pichon, multimedia pedagogical engineer at ENSAM, shares her vision of the use of new technologies in teaching.
+Cécile Pichon, instructional design coordinator at ENSAM, shares her vision of the use of new technologies in teaching.

 Is digitalization a threat or an opportunity for education?

 It depends on what we mean by digitalization.
 Modern technologies aren’t a threat.
 Communication and transmission technologies have changed a lot and are now necessary for education to evolve.
 However, technology must remain a tool in service of education.
 On one hand, it can be a threat if people start to think it will revolutionize education all by itself.
 On the other, it is also an opportunity to ease integration of new methods.
 For instance, the use of video in blended learning undeniably creates innovation, but it remains a tool in the service of this innovation.

 What digital solutions have you implement at ENSAM and what are their benefits?

 We have integrated a platform called Moodle.
 It offers a lot of possibilities to our teachers: share resources, organize group assignments or even organize votes and questionnaires to be answered by their students.
 Since September 2016, we also use Wooclap.
 It allows professors to get an immediate feedback on the comprehension of their students.
 This enables them to adapt their teachings in real-time.
 Some professors also use it to measure the knowledge students have acquired during their previous years.
 That way they know if students have acquired the required skills for their courses.